 The outcome they saw was indeed surprising.
 It had a 14.1% activation rate in the mail group, which represented an almost 30% lift over the control group.
 Below is the result of the case study.

-We will now look at six advanced steps of user and customer activation.
-But before we do that, let us understand the importance of customer activation.
+We will now look at six advanced steps of user and customer activation ideas.
+But before we do that, let us understand the importance of customer activation marketing.

 The importance of customer activation

-There are a lot of companies that care about user acquisition but hardly give any attention to customer activation.
+There are a lot of companies that care about user acquisition and customer activation costs but hardly give any attention to customer activation.
 The reason is that they do not understand the importance of user activation for user acquisition.

 Suppose you spend $15 on Google ads to get a single user sign up, and a single customer earns you $30.
 Imagine that 50% of the prospectors you have will sign up for a trial and ultimately activate.